The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Conclusions

 In this work, we present a sample of 13 post-starburst and quiescent galaxies at 1.8 $\leq z \leq$ 4.6, selected from the \textit{JWST} EXCELS survey.
 We utilise Na$\,$\textsc{d} profiles to investigate the incidence of outflowing and inflowing winds in these galaxies, and compare our sample to similar objects from recent literature.

 In Section \ref{sec:gf}, we classify our sample based on our best-fitting Na$\,$\textsc{d} models, finding outflow and inflow detection fractions of $23^{+13}_{-10}$ and $15^{+12}_{-7}$ per cent, respectively (see Figures \ref{fig:nadflow} and \ref{fig:nadnoflow}).
 These results are consistent with recent $z \sim 2$ findings (\citetalias{davies_jwst_2024}), along with studies of galaxies in the local Universe.
 We find outflow velocities of $300 \lesssim v_{\mathrm{flow}} \lesssim 1200\,\mathrm{km\,s}^{-1}$, and inflow velocities of $-550 \lesssim v_{\mathrm{flow}} \lesssim -300\,\mathrm{km\,s}^{-1}$.
 The remainder of our sample show no evidence for excess sodium absorption beyond the stellar continuum, agreeing with works at low redshift, although differing from detection rates for excess absorption at systemic velocity at cosmic noon (e.g., \citetalias{davies_jwst_2024}).
 The small sample sizes available at higher redshift make it difficult to draw firm conclusions on the cause of this.
+We investigate the possible effect of interactions and ongoing mergers on our sample in Section \ref{subsub:mergers}, and find that the likelihood of this having a significant impact on our outflow analysis is extremely low.

 We compare wind velocity with time since quenching, $t_{\mathrm{sq}}$, in Section \ref{subsub:tsq}, finding that galaxies that have quenched within the last $\sim600$\,Myr are more likely to host an outflow (or inflow), for both EXCELS and our literature comparison sample (Fig. \ref{fig:tsq}).
 This is consistent with the results of \cite{taylor_high-velocity_2024}, who found that outflows in cosmic noon PSBs persist for up to 1 Gyr after a last starburst.